heig-vd-dai-course/heig-vd-dai-course/05-java-ios/COURSE_MATERIAL.md

 - The `Writer` class is an abstract class that is the superclass of all classes representing an output stream of characters (e.g. `FileWriter`).

-Open the `TextReadFileExample.java` file in the `05-java-ios` directory to see how to read and write text data.
+Open the `TextReadAndWriteFileExample.java` file in the `05-java-ios` directory to see how to read and write text data.

 The following line opens a file for reading text data.
 It will attempt to open